rubenrua/GstreamerCodeSnippets/README.md

 Description
 -----------------

-Gstreamer Code Snippets in C, Python and Shell (gst-launch).
+Gstreamer Code Snippets in C, Python, Rust and Shell (gst-launch).

 Other Sources